grofers/legend/docs/enabling-monitoring.md

 # NGINX

-* Please setup the Prometheus-NginxLog-Exporter from [here](https://github.com/martin-helmich/prometheus-nginxlog-exporter).
+* Please set up the Prometheus-NginxLog-Exporter from [here](https://github.com/martin-helmich/prometheus-nginxlog-exporter).
-* Please setup namespacing over your NGINX (don't mistake this for kubernetes namespace.
+* Please setup namespacing over your NGINX (don't mistake this for Kubernetes namespace.
 They are not at all related ).
 Refer to [this](https://github.com/martin-helmich/prometheus-nginxlog-exporter#namespace-as-labels) for more details around nginx namespacing.
   * Do not use any other special characters apart from "underscores" (_) while naming any namespace as the namespace names are used directly as placeholders in the names of the metrics created by the above exporter (for example `<namespace>_http_response_count_total`) and prometheus would expect all the metric names to NOT contain any special character apart from underscores (\_).
-* Finally, setup a Prometheus server to periodically scrape the `/metrics` endpoint exposed by the above prometheus-nginxlog-exporter thereby, exposing the required NGINX metrics.
+* Finally, set up a Prometheus server to periodically scrape the `/metrics` endpoint exposed by the above prometheus-nginxlog-exporter thereby, exposing the required NGINX metrics.